rooster-protocol/rooster-swap-widget/README.md

 The swap widget can also be customized with the following:

-- A callback function to initiate toast on swaps or errors
+- A callback function to initiate toasts on swaps or errors